pkdone/practical-mongodb-aggregations-book/src/guides/expressions.md

                  }}
 ```

-`$cond` is one of the operator expressions used here (a 'conditional' expression operator which takes three arguments: `if`, `then` & `else`). `$eq` is another expression operator (a 'comparison' expression operator). `$$REMOVE` is a 'marker flag' variable expression instructing the pipeline to exclude the field.
-Both `$customer_info.category` and `$customer_info` elements are field path expressions referencing fields of each incoming record.
+The pipeline retains an embedded sub-document (`customer_info`) in each resulting record unless a field in the original sub-document has a specific value (`category=SENSITIVE`). `$cond` is one of the operator expressions used in the excerpt (a 'conditional' expression operator which takes three arguments: `if`, `then` & `else`). `$eq` is another expression operator (a 'comparison' expression operator). `$$REMOVE` is a 'marker flag' variable expression instructing the pipeline to exclude the field.
+Both `$customer_info.category` and `$customer_info` elements are field path expressions referencing incoming record's fields.

-## Where Are Expressions Used?
+## Can Expressions Be Used Everywhere?

-The following question is something that aggregation developers may not have asked themselves before, but asking this question and considering why the answer is what it is can help reveal more about what expressions really are and why they are used.
+The following question is something you may not have asked yourself before, but asking this question and considering why the answer is what it is can help reveal more about what expressions are and why you use them.

 __Question:__ Can expressions be used within any type of pipeline stage?

 __Answer:__ No

-There are actually a number of types of stages in the Aggregation Framework which don't allow expressions to be embedded (or don't support embedded pipelines which indirectly allow expressions).
-Below is a list of these stages, but notably omitting some of the less relevant 'system-level' stages, like `$collStats`, which aren't used for processing data-sets:
+There are many types of stages in the Aggregation Framework that don't allow expressions to be embedded (or don't support embedded pipelines that indirectly allow expressions).
+They stages are:

  * `$match`
  * `$geoNear`